EngiTom/EngiTom.github.io/_posts/2025-02-18-snow-in-pasadena.md

 ### Actions
 There's a funny thing you can do with a hoodie which is putting one arm at your stomach and the other holding the empty sleeve, then moving them up and down in alternating fashion to create one of the most striking, almost inhuman, movements.

+I did this to J yesterday and he said "I haven't seen that since elementary school!"

 Tag is one of the great games of all time with the freeze and zombie variations.